-- Toss the chopped cherries in the extra flour, keeping a few aside to put on the top.
-The flour should stop the cherries sinking to the bottom, though you can see mine did sink!
+- Toss the cherries in the extra flour, keeping a few aside to put on the top.

-- Add the dusted cherries and the vanilla bean paste to the mixture and stir in gently.
+- Add the dusted cherries and the vanilla bean paste or extract to the mixture and stir in gently.

 - Line your slow cooker pot.
 You can either use baking paper or a large cake tin case.
-I used two cake cases to prevent burning.
+I use two layers of baking paper to prevent burning.

 - Place the cake mixture in the lined pot, and use a spoon to smooth the top.